Glenhurst Golf Course Review

 Another fun hole was the par five third.
 From the tee, the fairway dips down into the creek valley, which runs across the fairway at an angle about 200 yards out.
 Willows on either side will catch wayward shots.
 From the creek bottom, the fairway climbs back up to the elevated green.
 Mounding on either side of the fairways gives the hole a sort of tunnel like effect.
 The green is elevated with a bunker to the rear.

 Conditions on the day I played were uneven.
 Some of the fairways, greens and tee boxes were in really good shape.
 Others were not.
-As you might expect from an older and relatively inexpensive muni, Glenhurst’s fairways and rough are as much weed as they were cultivated grass.
-Much like my own home course (another muni), the fairways were for the most part filled in, and the weeds carefully cut.
+As you might expect from an older and relatively inexpensive daily fee, Glenhurst’s fairways and rough are as much weed as they were cultivated grass.
+However, the fairways were for the most part filled in, and the weeds carefully cut.
 For $20 a round, I care not whether I’m hitting off weeds or grass, as long as it is cut and not exposed dirt.

 Glenhurst’s clubhouse has a full bar and a large menu of diner-style food: breakfast, burgers, wraps, sandwiches, grilled cheese, chicken sandwiches, sliders, wingdings and so on.
 The back porch looks pleasant.